devongarde/ssc/README.txt

 It can output:
 - 'repaired' HTML (not XHTML)
 - HTML with resolved Server Side Includes
-- JASON summaries of microformat and microdata content
+- JSON summaries of microformat and microdata content
 - website statistical information
 - updated website with datafile deduplication